-Out of the thin-air implementation of “systems” you ought not to expect or debate desirable outcomes.
-Only when we establish a theory for humanity can we establish systems that produce the desired outcomes for humanity.
+Out of the thin-air implementation of “systems,” you ought not to expect or debate desirable outcomes.
+Only when we establish a theory for humanity can we establish systems that produce the desired results for humanity?
 I have one.

 Markets are a consequence, not the cause of human behavior.
-This confounding of cause and consequence again traps humanity in grave depravity of reason, especially when monumental decisions are tied to the inanimate consequence rather than animate causal behavior.
-Markets, in stock-market vernacular, do not behave or fluctuate; people do.
+Again, this confounding of cause and consequence traps humanity in grave depravity of reason, especially when monumental decisions are tied to the inanimate consequence rather than animate causal behavior.
+In stock-market vocabulary, markets do not behave or fluctuate; people do.
 Cause over consequence.

-The reliance on the movement of markets is as idiotic as the reliance on GDP explained in the section of economics above.
-We should create marketplace systems, using the appropriate definition of a system described above, to produce the predictability of outcome we wish to see.
+The reliance on the movement of markets is as idiotic as the reliance on GDP explained in the economics section above.
+We should create marketplace systems using the appropriate definition of a system described above to produce the predictability of the outcome we wish to see.

-Capitalism is nothing more than the collective exchange of money for products or services rendered.
+Capitalism is the collective exchange of money for products or services rendered.
 Capitalism is not a system from which any expectation can be inferred.
-It fails the description of a defensible theory and the identification of input to yield the desired output, as described above of what a system should entail.
+It needs to include the description of a defensible theory and the identification of input to yield the desired output, as described above of what a system should entail.

-Capitalism today is merely a way of allocating and distributing money, bound by rules and regulation, that does not infer a human theory to warrant or direct such distribution.
+Capitalism today is merely a way of allocating and distributing money, bound by rules and regulations, that does not infer a human theory to warrant or direct such distribution.
 Hence, we ought not to expect conformance to a human theory we have not embedded in capitalism.
-Do not act surprised when the outcome of capitalism is what humanity wants rather than needs.
+Refrain from acting surprised when the outcome of capitalism is what humanity wants rather than needs.

-Again, the absence of a human theory to which capitalism should be normalized wreaks major havoc for humanity.
+Again, the absence of a human theory to which capitalism should be normalized wreaks major havoc on humanity.
 To the tune of eleven times the size of production (in the U.S.), finance distorts and limits the renewal and expansion of human capacity in line with nature’s rule.
-We must redefine the role, priority, and goal of capitalism to serve humanity.
+We must redefine capitalism’s role, priority, and goal to serve humanity.